University of Calcutta: Post-independence

 Before the partition of India, twenty-seven colleges from East Bengal (now Bangladesh) were affiliated with the university.
 The Government of West Bengal passed the Calcutta University Act of 1951, which substituted the earlier act of 1904 and ensured a democratic structure for the university.
-The West Bengal Secondary Education Act was passed in the same year linking the university with the school leaving examination.
-Gradually the requirements of the university grew, and the Senate House was becoming incapable of handling them.
+The West Bengal Secondary Education Act was passed in the same year, linking the university with the school leaving examination.
+Gradually, the requirements of the university grew, and the Senate House was becoming incapable of handling them.
 After the centenary of Calcutta University, the building was demolished to make space for a more utilitarian building.
 In 1957, the university's centenary year, it received a grant of ₹1 crore from the University Grants Commission, which aided with the construction of the Centenary Building on the College Street campus and the Law College Building on Hazra Road campus.
 The Economics Department got its own building in 1958 near Barrackpore Trunk Road.
 In 1965, the Goenka Hospital Diagnostic Research Centre for the University College of Medicine was opened as the university health service.
 Until 1960, Senate House was one of the city's most prominent landmarks.

 In 1968, the Centenary Building opened on the former location of the Senate House.
 Currently, it houses the Central Library, the Asutosh Museum of Indian Art, the centenary auditorium and a number of university offices.
 By the mid-1970s, it had become one of the largest universities in the world.
 It had 13 colleges under its direct control and more than 150 affiliated colleges, along with 16 postgraduate faculties.
 In the year 2001, the University of Calcutta was awarded the 'Five-Star' status in the first cycle of the university's accreditation by the National Assessment and Accreditation Council (NAAC).
 In 2009 and 2017, the NAAC awarded its highest grade of 'A' to the University of Calcutta in the second and third cycle of the university's accreditation.
 In 2019, the university's central library and 40 departmental libraries were opened to the public.
 They have over one million books and more than 200,000 journals, proceedings and manuscripts.

 Seal

 The seal has changed multiple times over the years.
 The first seal dates back to 1857.
 It was changed when the Government of India Act 1858 was passed by the British parliament.
-This brought the government and territories of the East India Company, including the University of Calcutta under the British Crown.
-Seal three, four and five were introduced in 1930s, The fourth seal faced criticism locally.
+This brought the government and territories of the East India Company, including the University of Calcutta, under the British Crown.
+Seal three, four and five were introduced in the 1930s; the fourth seal faced criticism locally.
 The current university seal is the modified version of the sixth seal.
 The motto Advancement of Learning has remained the same through the seal's transitions.